 Voicemail is an integrated cellular mobile network feature and doesn’t really have to do anything with an iPhone or any smartphone particularly.
 However, some iPhone features enable the user to effectively and conveniently use the voicemail feature on an iPhone.
 Voicemail on iPhones is reached through the call forwarding feature, which needs to be provided by the cellphone operator in the first place.
+Learn how to forward calls to Voicemail on iPhone easily.

 Voicemail is a very old school feature, it is existent ever since the 2G mobile network system.
 However, every mobile operator has a specific number where the voicemail calls are diverted.
 Before you proceed with activating the voicemail mailbox in your iPhone, you need to know the operator provided mailbox number first.